 Local Government Infrastructure Partnership Program

-The South Australian Government has announced the Local Government Infrastructure Partnership Program which will support councils to accelerate spending on community infrastructure projects that contribute to the future economic growth of their region, support the Government’s Growth State agenda, or improve local infrastructure facilities for businesses and community organisations to enable them to grow in the future.
+On 31 October 2020 the South Australian Government announced the Local Government Infrastructure Partnership Program to support councils to accelerate spending on community infrastructure projects that contribute to the future economic growth of their region, or support the Government’s Growth State agenda, or improve local infrastructure facilities for businesses and community organisations to enable them to grow in the future.

-The South Australian Government has committed $100 million which is intended to leverage at least $200 million investment in local government infrastructure.
+The South Australian Government commitment of $106.9 million will leverage an estimated total $270 million to $290 million investment in local government infrastructure.

-Under the program, the State Government will provide grants to councils for up to 50 per cent of the cost of approved infrastructure projects.
-Councils will fund their contribution either through their own reserves or borrowings.
-Infrastructure projects can include other funding partners, including the Commonwealth Government and/or local businesses.
+Under the program, the State Government provided grants to councils for up to 50 per cent of the cost of approved infrastructure projects.
+Councils could fund their contribution either through their own reserves or borrowings.
+Infrastructure projects could include other funding partners, including the Commonwealth Government and/or local businesses.

-Applications for the grant will close on 29 January 2021.
+Applications for the grant closed on 29 January 2021.

 Any questions on the Program can be submitted to DTF on LGinfrastructuregrants@sa.gov.au